 Johan Neeskens could create space and also make a brilliant tackle with the same precision.
 He was a tireless runner yet had an elegant technique.
 He could deliver an impeccable pass and also pressurize opponents with the same ease.
 Before Johan Neeskens, the footballing fraternity had never seen a complete player like him.
 Few players could ever be as complete as Neeskens.
 According to his teammates Johan Neeskens was worth “two men” in midfield.
 He was the orchestrator of the opera that Cruyff orchestrated so beautifully.

 Starting his career at hometown club RCH, he made his professional debut aged 17 in 1968.
 He quickly established himself at the club making more than 60 appearances before earning a move to giants Ajax in 1970.
-19 year old Neeskens filled in impressively at right back, even starting the 1971 European Cup final against Panathinaikos which Ajax eventually won.
+19-year-old Neeskens filled in impressively at right-back, even starting the 1971 European Cup final against Panathinaikos which Ajax eventually won.
 He was moved to a more central midfield role in the 1971-72 where he supported Cruyff from the midfield.
 He made a name for himself as a tireless workhorse with tackling and passing being his strengths.
 He formed a key part of the Ajax side which ended up winning three successive European Cups.

 Neeskens, after starring in the 1974 World Cup joined Barcelona to link up with compatriot Johan Cruyff who had moved to the Catalan side 12 months earlier.
 Upon his arrival, Neeskens was nicknamed “Johan the Second”.
 He quickly won over the Camp Nou faithful with his impressive displays.
-Neeskens was enormously important to bring the best out of Johan Cruyff which prompted Rinus Michels and Cruyff to recommend his signing to Barcelona board.
+Neeskens was enormously important to bring the best out of Johan Cruyff which prompted Rinus Michels and Cruyff to recommend his signing to the Barcelona board.
 To put it in short, he was the Robin to Johan Cruyff’s Batman.

-His work ethic and aggressive game play led to Barcelona fans nicknaming him El Toro.
+His work ethic and aggressive gameplay led to Barcelona fans nicknaming him El Toro.
 However his time at Barcelona was fairly unproductive if trophies are taken into consideration.
-During his tenure Barcelona barely managed to win any major trophy of note with Cup Winners Cup and the Spanish domestic cup being the only trophy he won.
+During his tenure, Barcelona barely managed to win any major trophy of note with Cup Winners Cup and the Spanish domestic cup being the only trophy he won.
 Things turned sour soon as he fell out with the then Barcelona president, Jose Luis Nunez.

 Internationally very few players could match the impact of Johan Neeskens (for the Dutch) for their respective national teams.
-He was a true International superstar.
-He ably supported Cruyff in 1974 World Cup and led the team brilliantly in 1978 World Cup which Cruyff missed.
+He was a true international superstar.
+He ably supported Cruyff in the 1974 World Cup and led the team brilliantly in the 1978 World Cup which Cruyff missed.
 Neeskens scored 17 goals in 49 appearances for the national team.
 He was a part of the Dutch national team’s campaign in the 1974 and 1978 World Cups, a team considered by many as the greatest to have not won a world cup.